 Southern Utah looks for home win vs Sac State

-PLENTY OF EXPERIENCE: Senior leadership could play a big role in the outcome of this game.
-Tevian Jones, Maizen Fausett, Dre Marin and John Knight III have collectively accounted for 61 percent of Southern Utah’s scoring this year including 44 percent of the team’s points over its last five games.
-For Sacramento State, Ethan Esposito, Bryce Fowler, Christian Terrell and William FitzPatrick have combined to account for 67 percent of all Sacramento State scoring, including 84 percent of the team’s points over its last five games.
+VETERAN PRESENCE: Senior leadership could play a big role in the outcome of this game.
+Tevian Jones, Maizen Fausett, John Knight III and Dre Marin have combined to account for 61 percent of Southern Utah’s scoring this year and 44 percent of the team’s points over its last five games.
+For Sacramento State, Ethan Esposito, Bryce Fowler, Christian Terrell and William FitzPatrick have collectively accounted for 68 percent of all Sacramento State scoring, including 79 percent of the team’s points over its last five games.

-STEPPING IT UP: The Hornets have scored 77 points per game against Big Sky opponents thus far, an improvement from the 62 per game they managed against non-conference opponents.EFFECTIVE ETHAN: Esposito has connected on 17.2 percent of the 29 3-pointers he’s attempted and has made 2 of 12 over his last five games.
-He’s also converted 79.5 percent of his foul shots this season.
+BIG SKY IMPROVEMENT: The Hornets have scored 76.1 points per game across nine conference games, an improvement from the 62 per game they managed in non-conference play.EFFECTIVE ETHAN: Esposito has connected on 16.7 percent of the 30 3-pointers he’s attempted and has made 2 of 10 over the last five games.
+He’s also made 80.5 percent of his foul shots this season.

-STREAK STATS: Southern Utah has won its last 11 home games, scoring an average of 88.8 points while giving up 64.5.
+WINLESS WHEN: Sacramento State is 0-5 when scoring fewer than 69 points and 7-2 when scoring at least 69.

-PASSING FOR POINTS: The Thunderbirds have recently used assists to create buckets more often than the Hornets.
-Southern Utah has 54 assists on 103 field goals (52.4 percent) across its previous three outings while Sacramento State has assists on 40 of 82 field goals (48.8 percent) during its past three games.
+UNDEFEATED WHEN: The Thunderbirds are 11-0 when they hold opposing teams to 74 points or fewer and 3-3 when opponents exceed 74 points.
+The Hornets are 5-0 when recording at least 11 offensive rebounds and 2-7 when they fall short of that total.

-DID YOU KNOW: The opportunistic Southern Utah offense has averaged 74.4 possessions per game this season, ranking the Thunderbirds 22nd nationally.
-Sacramento State has operated at a steadier pace and is averaging only 66.3 possessions per game (ranked 310th).
+GET OUT AND RUN: The opportunistic Southern Utah offense has averaged 73.9 possessions per game this season, ranking the Thunderbirds 28th nationally.
+Sacramento State has operated at a slower pace and is averaging only 66.2 possessions per game (ranked 311th).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25